 Compliance as a Key Managerial Duty of the Executive Board

 At WACKER, managerial and monitoring duties include ensuring that the company complies with legal requirements and that employees observe internal company regulations.
-The Group’s compliance policy is regularly reviewed and adapted.
+WACKER’s compliance management system is regularly reviewed and adapted.

-WACKER’s compliance organization is responsible in this regard.
-The company has appointed and trained compliance officers in Germany, Norway, the USA, China, Japan, India, South Korea, Brazil, Mexico, Singapore, Dubai (UAE) and Taiwan, who hold regular training courses to inform employees of key legal provisions and internal regulations.
-They also serve as contacts whenever employees have questions or need advice about compliance.
-One focus of compliance management in 2014 continued to be in improving communication with the company’s international sites within the compliance organization and on training the local employees at those sites.
+These tasks are the responsibility of the compliance management department.
+For a detailed description of compliance management, please refer to the Risk Management Report.
+The company has appointed and trained compliance officers in Germany, the USA, China, Japan, India, South Korea, Brazil, Mexico, Norway, Singapore, Russia and the United Arab Emirates, who hold regular training courses to inform employees of key legal provisions and internal regulations.
+They also serve as contacts whenever employees have questions or need advice, information and training relating to compliance.

 Responsible Care® and the Global Compact – Integral Parts of Corporate Management

-In 2011, WACKER created an internal Corporate Sustainability department that implements its voluntary commitments under Responsible Care® and the Global Compact, and coordinates WACKER’s sustainability activities worldwide.
+In 2011, WACKER created an internal Corporate Sustainability department, which implements the company’s voluntary commitments under Responsible Care® and the Global Compact, and coordinates its sustainability activities worldwide.

 Companies can be commercially successful only if they have society’s trust.
-Consequently, WACKER takes its social responsibilities seriously toward communities near its sites and wherever people are in need around the world.
+Consequently, WACKER is serious about its social responsibilities toward communities near its sites and wherever people are in need around the world.
 We regularly promote and support a wide variety of charitable projects, organizations and initiatives.
-Our commitment covers activities relating to science, education, sport and various charities.
+Our commitment covers activities relating to science, education, sports and various charities.

 Further Information on Corporate Governance at WACKER

-Compliance with the Provisions of Section 15 of the German Securities Trading Act (WpHG)
+Compliance with the Provisions of Art.
+17 of MAR

-We comply with the statutory provisions of Section 15 of the German Securities Trading Act.
-For a number of years, we have maintained an “ad-hoc publicity” coordination unit in which representatives of various specialist areas examine issues for their ad-hoc relevance.
+We comply with the provisions of Art.
+17 of MAR (EU regulation No. 596 / 2014 – Market Abuse Regulation).
+For a number of years, we have maintained an ad-hoc publicity coordination unit in which representatives of various specialist areas examine issues for their ad-hoc relevance.
 In this way, we guarantee that potential insider information is handled in accordance with the law.
-Employees required to access insider information as part of their job are listed in an insider directory.
+Employees who have access to insider information as part of their jobs are included in insider lists.